evanugarte/InventoryEcho/client/README.md

 ### Installing

-* This folder has it's own dependencies, seperate from that of the main iEcho folder.
+* This folder has it's own dependencies, separate from that of the main iEcho folder.
 * They can be installed with `npm run client-install` from the iEcho root directory.